When it comes to your career there are lots of possibilities. Explore what’s out there and find the best career for you.

 The Careers room has a comprehensive range of university course booklets, polytechnic prospectuses and directories containing information about all courses available in New Zealand.
 We also have a number of laptops that students can use for online research or job search.

-The Careers Department is overseen by Mrs Jo Kelly and the Admin Assistant/Gateway Coordinator is Sophie Murray.
+The Careers Department is overseen by Mrs Jo Kelly and the Admin Assistant/Gateway Coordinator is Natalie Langman.

 Gateway